MuhammadRidha7/Shia/README.md

    `Bukhari, vol 6, page 2505` `Tarikh Tabari, vol 2, page 233`
 2. Bani Hashim and even Bani Umayyah highly preferred Ali. \
    `Minhaj us Sunnah, by Ibn Tayimiyah, vol 7, page 49`
-3. Fatimah did not go under the bay'ah of Abu Bakr, and during these 6 months until her death, neither did Ali. \
+3. Fatima did not go under the bay'ah of Abu Bakr, and during these 6 months until her death, neither did Ali. \
    `Bukhari, vol 4, page 1549 and page 3998`
 4. Umar: (My) bay'ah with Abu Bakr (in saqifah, which was the first bay'ah with him) was a miscalculation, but Allah saved us from its disaster.
 If someone tries to do something like this ever again, kill him. \
    `Bukhari, vol 6, page 2505`
-5. Umar had to go as far as setting the house of Fatimah on fire to strengthen Abu Bakr's position \
+5. Umar had to go as far as setting the house of Fatima on fire to strengthen Abu Bakr's position \
    [As previously mentioned.](#umars-attack-on-fatima)
-6. **Prophet (pbuh):** Pray behind any good or evil person.
+6. **Prophet (pbuh):** Pray behind any good or evil person. \
    `Kanz ul Ummal, vol 5, page 54, hadith 14815` `Fiqh ala Madhahib Arba'a, vol 1, pages 409-428`

 # Abu Bakr and Umar, terrible examples for the Ummah to follow